 - Single password

-Let's say you enabled both "Remote Utilities security" and "Single password" as your authorization methods on the remote Host.
+Let's say you enabled both "Remote Utilities security" and "Single password" as your authentication methods on the remote Host.
 With the "Auto" option enabled when you attempt a remote connection the Viewer will use "Remote Utilities security" because it goes before "Single password security" in the priority list.
-In order to still use "Single password" security in this scenario, you must explicitly select Single password in the Authorization method dropdown menu.
+In order to still use "Single password" security in this scenario, you must explicitly select Single password in the Authentication method dropdown menu.
 This selection will override the automatic choice.

 - Host's port — port used by the Host for direct connection